YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario11/1_Setup/README.md

 ## B. Virtual Machine bootstrap customization

-You can put together a set of commands that will customize the setup initial boot.
+You can put together a set of commands that will customize the initial boot.
 Alpine images use the *tiny-cloud* process for that matter (more details here: https://gitlab.alpinelinux.org/alpine/cloud/tiny-cloud).

 In this chapter, you are going to: